Udayadityavarman I

 Udayadityavarman I was the king of Angkor who reigned from 1001 to 1002 AD.

 Maternal nephew of his predecessor Jayavarman V (968 – 1001), he reigned only for a few months.
-His death triggered a nine-year civil war.
-His successor in Yaśodharapura is a prince of the royal family named Jayavirahvarman (1002 – 1010).
+His death triggered a nine-year civil war, a length recorded by the inscription K.834 from Tuol Don Srei.
+Two rivals were consecrated in the following year.
+Jayavirahvarman, a prince of the royal family, held Yaśodharapura and the western regions, while Suryavarman I held the east and eventually took the throne.